ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 #### Storage notes
 {: #storage-notes-local-hdd}

-* <sup>(*)</sup>Balanced local profiles automatically come with a 100 GB local storage boot disk.
+* Balanced local profiles automatically come with a 100 GB local storage boot disk.
 Then, you can select a second disk (options are shown in Table 3).
 Any additional local disks are optional.
 If you require over 500 GB, then two extra disks are required (for example, 8 cores require 2 x 250 GB of local storage).
 *	Maximum local storage is limited by cores.
 *	Balanced local storage is globally available; however, the type of storage (local SSD or local HDD) depends on the data center location.
 *	You can't detach primary or secondary disks.